-2.1.2 Carbon Tracker Data
+2.2.2 CO2 correction data

-The retrieval algorithms for CH_4 columns from SCIAMACHY, GOSAT, and GOSAT-2 that are based on the "proxy approach" retrieve the ration of the CH_4 and CO_2 columns, where the CO_2 column serves as a proxy for the light path.
+The retrieval algorithm for CH_4 columns that are based on the "proxy approach" retrieve the ratio of the CH_4 and CO_2 columns, where the CO_2 column serves as a proxy for the light path.
 In order to obtain the CH_4 column, the retrieved ratio needs to be multiplied by the best estimate of the CO_2 column.
-It is assumed that data from the Carbon Tracker model can provide the best estimate of the true CO_2 column.
+For this purpose, we use CO_2 from the Copernicus Atmosphere Monitoring Service (CAMS).